Hugo Ragelli

-Hugo Ragelli Oliveira Andrade (born 2 May 1995), known as Hugo Ragelli, is a Brazilian professional footballer who plays as a forward for Nacional AM.
+Hugo Ragelli Oliveira Andrade (born 2 May 1995), known as Hugo Ragelli, is a Brazilian former professional footballer who played as a forward.

 Club career

 He made his professional debut in the Campeonato Brasileiro Série A for Cruzeiro on 30 November 2014 in a game against Chapecoense and scored an equalizer for his team in 1–1 draw.

+Ragelli played for Nacional-AM, Inter de Limeira and Próspera in the final years of his career, retiring in 2021.